Is OCD a Disability? Best OCD Benefits in 2023

 • Fear of losing control.

-• Intrusive sexually or violent explicit.
+• Intrusive sexually or violently explicitly.

 • Recurrent thoughts on religious or moral ideas.